I love to travel and explore new places. I hope my articles encourage you to visit them too.

 Chemical DEET (Insecticide) Repellent

-If the insects in your locality are ones that carry disease (for example mosquitoes and malaria) you may want to use a to give effective protection against disease.
-If I'm in a malarial area I use these as the risk of catching malaria from being bitten outweighs the detrimental effect of DEET on the environment.
-However, this is a personal choice and your decision should be based on your own experience of mosquito bites.
-DEET insect repellent such as Repel
+If the insects in your locality are ones that carry disease (for example mosquitoes and malaria) you may want to use a DEET insect repellent such as Repel to give effective protection against disease.
+If I'm in a malarial area I use these, as the risk of catching malaria from being bitten outweighs the detrimental effect of DEET on the environment.
+However, this is a personal choice and your decision should be based on your own experience of being bitten by mosquitoes.

 Safe Use of DEET Personal Insect Repellents

-- Read and follow all directions and precautions on this product label.
+- Read and follow all directions and precautions on the product label.

 - Do not apply over cuts, wounds, or irritated skin.